09 oct. 2019

 I do not, of course, have all of the answers, but I have hopes.

-I hope that corporate boards, tasked with overseeing their organizations’ medium and long term viability, can intensify their efforts to combat society-sized problems like climate change.
+I hope that corporate boards, tasked with overseeing their organisations’ medium and long term viability, can intensify their efforts to combat society-sized problems like climate change.

 I hope that those companies with board-level sustainability expertise, board-led committees devoted to sustainability and corporate responsibility, and actively enabled Chief Sustainability Officers will serve as examples for others.